 Full- or part-time employment or volunteer work with an agency, institution, clinic, professional group, business, or individual involved in activities consistent with the student's educational and professional goals.
 The extent of the internship activities shall be commensurate with the credits undertaken.
 A resident faculty member must serve as the student's academic sponsor.
 A study plan outlining the internship's educational goals must be completed prior to its commencement.
-Grading will be based on a written report from the student and submitted to the sponsoring faculty member.
+Grading will be based on a written report from the student and submitted to the sponsoring faculty member and on an evaluation of the student's performance written by the site supervisor to the sponsoring faculty member.
 Fall, Spring, Summer.
 Prerequisite: Consent of a faculty sponsor.